 By looking at the first table on the sheet, we see that the BPMI price for our scenario is 0.7%.
 This means that your annual mortgage insurance cost is 0.7% of your overall loan amount.
 This is divided into monthly PMI payments so that your monthly cost is actually $175 ($300,000 × 0.007 equals $2,100/12 = $175).

 It’s worth noting that, although we based this example on public rate sheets, lenders negotiate their own rates with mortgage insurers.
 Therefore, the mortgage insurance cost is certainly something to consider when comparing lenders.
-Quicken Loans® is able to get some of the lowest rates available in the industry for our clients for both BPMI and LPMI.1 When shopping, PMI premiums can be another point comparison.
+Rocket Mortgage® is able to get some of the lowest rates available in the industry for our clients for both BPMI and LPMI.1 When shopping, PMI premiums can be another point comparison.

 PMI Vs. MIP

 So far we’ve talked about private mortgage insurance when it comes to conventional loans.
 However, PMI is not the only type of mortgage insurance.
 Let’s start by talking about mortgage insurance associated with FHA loans.

 While PMI is provided by private insurance companies, the Federal Housing Administration handles the mortgage insurance premiums (MIP) that FHA borrowers pay.
 MIP is required on all FHA loans for which an application was completed after June 3, 2013.

-An FHA loan is a great option for first-time home buyers because it has lower down payment and credit score requirements (3.5% and 580, respectively).
+An FHA loan is a great option for first-time home buyers because it has lower down payment and credit score requirements (3.5% and 580 median FICO®, respectively).

 How Does MIP Work?